EFF's Julius Malema Willing To Engage ANC Over Budget Speech and Possibly Join GNU

 Julius Malema said GNU has collapsed after budget speech conflict

 In a related article, Briefly News reported that Julius Malema slammed the GNU and said it collapsed after the budget speech was postponed.
-Godongwana's speech was postponed in February to March, which he delivered on 12 March.
+Godongwana's speech was postponed from February to March, which he delivered on 12 March.

 Read also